Vatsim-Scandinavia/controlcenter/docs/configuration/system.md

 # Configure the instance

-??? tip "Upgrading from v3.4 to v4.0?"
+??? tip "Upgrading to a new major version?"
-    Read the [UPGRADE.md](https://github.com/Vatsim-Scandinavia/controlcenter/blob/v4.0.7/UPGRADE.md) in v4.0 documentation for details about breaking changes and migration notes.
+    Always read the [release notes](https://github.com/Vatsim-Scandinavia/controlcenter/releases) and [upgrade page](../installation.md) for details about breaking changes and migration notes.

 ??? info "Using a container"
     These instructions assume you're using a container.
 Although most steps are the same if you're running from source, some passages or instructions might not make as much sense.